Enjoy This Post? Share the Love!

 Tip 27.
-Do surf the Internet, but note that sometimes, the best prices come from the airlines themselves.
+Do surf the Internet.
+Do note though that at times, the best prices come from the airlines themselves.

 Tip 28.
-Economy can still be a good value and not as daunting as it may seem for long distances.
+Economy Class can still be a good value even for long distances.
 I have flown on some of the world’s longest flights in economy.
 Many airlines offer economy premium that have more leg room.
 While business class on a wide-body jet is an enormous step-up, on a smaller plane it may afford little more space than in economy, especially on the front row.

 Tip 29.
 Popular lore maintains that booking flights on Tuesday or especially Wednesdays may provide the best rates.
 However, if you see a great deal, don’t wait.
-Last year for a 17 day trip to SE Asia, I found just the flight I wanted with the first-leg being non-stop Washington to Beijing.
+For a 17 day trip to SE Asia, I found just the flight I wanted.
+The first-leg was non-stop Washington to Beijing.
 I waited overnight only to find my best flight option had increased by about $500 within a few hours!

 Tip 30.
-Airline extra fees: Take as little luggage as you can easily carry/push.
-In addition to increased airline charges, the above options at both ends are limited if you have too much to manage.
-Moreover, after an overseas flight, do you want to stand in baggage claim as bags are off-loaded for 300 fellow passengers?
+Airline extra fees: Take as little luggage as you can easily carry or push.
+Think about how long you may wait for checked bags after a long flight overseas.
+Do you want to stand in baggage claim as bags are off-loaded for 300 fellow passengers?

 Tip 31.
-Getting to and from the airport: Every major capital seems to have expensive options for getting into the city center.
-Combined with the fact that airports often are 45 minutes outside the city, the best alternative for daylight arrivals may be a local train, subway or airport bus/van.
-In the south of France, I paid $2.00 for a commuter train ticket from the Nice airport to arrive within walking distance of my 5-star hotel.
+To and from the airport: Every big city seems to have costly ways to get to town.
+Since airports often are 45 minutes outside the city, the best way during the day may be a local train, subway or airport bus/van.
+In the south of France, I paid $2.00 for a train ticket from the Nice airport to arrive within walking distance of my 5-star hotel.
 (The hotel pickup would have been $200!)

-Part 3: Hidden Extra Costs and Ways to Save
+Part 3: Hidden Costs and Ways to Save

 Tip 33.
 Don’t pay for what you won’t use.
 Even if your workouts are a key part of your daily routine at home, will you need to pay for a hotel with special health club facilities?
 Outside of resorts or the tropics, major capitals don’t often have swimming pools so do extra laps before heading out.

 Tip 36.
-Take advantage of currency rate differences.
-Do check your currency conversion as you budget.
+Take advantage of currency rate drops.
+Do check your currency conversion as you plan.
 For example, the US dollar has been strong through early Jan.
-2016 at $ 1 = $ 1.3860 Canadian and equal to 0.9202 Euros.
+2017 at $1 as worth 1.3860 Canadian dollars and equal to 0.9202 Euros.